Drug deal likely sparked Denver mass shooting after Nuggets' NBA win, police say

-DENVER (AP) — A shooting in downtown Denver amid fans celebrating the Nuggets' first NBA championship victory was likely sparked by a drug deal gone wrong and left 10 people wounded, including one of two suspected shooters, police said Tuesday.
+DENVER (AP) — A shooting in downtown Denver amid fans celebrating the Nuggets' first NBA championship victory was likely sparked by a drug deal gone wrong, police said Tuesday.
+The violence left 10 people wounded, including one of two suspected shooters.

-The shooting happened at around 12:30 a.m. — about 3 1/2 hours after the game — and three of the wounded were in critical condition, the Denver Police Department said in a statement.
-The suspect, a man, was one of the seven people who suffered injuries believed to be non-life-threatening.

-“As far as what led up to this altercation that resulted in the shots being fired, that’s still under investigation at this time," police spokesperson Doug Schepman said.
-A news conference was scheduled for 11:30 a.m.

-"It did occur in the area where we had the largest gathering of folks celebrating during the night,” he said, but the crowd had “diminished quite a bit at that point.”
+Police spokesperson Doug Schepman said the shooting was “in the area where we had the largest gathering of folks celebrating during the night,” but the crowd had “diminished quite a bit at that point.”

-The gunfire broke out in downtown Denver’s LoDo district, which is known for its restaurants and nightlife.
-Shepman said a lot of people might have come out of bars after the game.
+The gunfire broke out at around 12:30 a.m. — about 3 1/2 hours after the game — the Denver Police Department said in a statement.

+Scott D’Angelo was livestreaming when he heard loud pops one after another, sparking pandemonium as people dove for cover or jumped over cement barricades.
+Police in riot gear ducked and scrambled to draw their guns while yelling for people to find shelter.

 The story has been updated to correct that suspect was one of 10 people shot at scene, according to police.